piersond/MIMICS_HiRes/README.md

 ### 3. Analyze parameterization space (i.e. parametric uncertainty) using a Monte Carlo simulation.

- * Useful for determining the how many viable model parameterizations exist for specific calibration dataset.
+ * Useful for determining the viable model parameterizations space for a specific calibration dataset.
 See MC folder for further instructions.

 ### 4. Create spatial maps from the MIMICS model

  * Once a suitable model parameterization is found, continuous rasters coinciding with the calibration dataset can be used to generate continuous MIMICS estimates and projections.
 See Mapping folder for additional information.

+ * Repeating the spatial map creation process for each member of a sample of the viable parameterizations found from the Monte Carlo simulation allows for mapping parametric uncertainty of model estimates by calculating the standard deviation of the raster cells.

+* Idealized scenarios of soil C response to change are performed by modifying the forcing data prior to running the model.